- New panel attorney — get started!

 B. Final Claims

 A final claim should be submitted upon completion of services, usually after the opinion is filed, unless a petition for rehearing or review or other work is contemplated.
 A final claim may also be filed in cases where the attorney of record has been relieved.
 (See Relieved Counsel, below.)
 Because the JCC’s statistics are based on cases that have been completed and closed, counsel needs to make sure to file a final claim promptly.
-The JCC expects the final claim to be submitted not later than 180 days following the Court of Appeal opinion.
+The JCC expects the final claim to be submitted not later than 210 days following the remittitur.

-For a case in which a Wende brief or Sade C./Phoenix H. brief has been filed, a single final claim is appropriate.
-The timing for such a claim must take into account the appellant’s right to file a brief on his or her own behalf (generally 30 days following the filing of the Wende brief or Sade C./Phoenix H. brief).
+For a case in which a Wende brief or no-issue brief has been filed, a single final claim is appropriate.
+The timing for such a claim must take into account the appellant’s right to file a brief on his or her own behalf (generally 30 days following the filing of the Wende/no-issue brief).
 If the court asks for issues to be briefed, counsel may file a supplemental final claim thereafter.
 If counsel elects to file the claim before the court issues its opinion in such a case, time may not be claimed for reading the opinion or for any work done after the claim is filed unless the court requests supplemental briefing.
-(Note: CCAP may call counsel if we have not received a copy of the court's Sade C./Phoenix H. dismissal order, as the dismissal date is required in order to submit the final claim to the JCC.)
+(Note: CCAP may call counsel if we have not received a copy of the court’s Phoenix H. dismissal order, as the dismissal date is required in order to submit the final claim to the JCC.)

 C. Relieved (Substitute) Counsel